brianetoon/memory/README.md

 ## Project Summary

 The purpose of this project is to demonstrate understanding of the Document Object Model (DOM) in JavaScript.
+We were allowed to create any application of our choosing as long as it utilized DOM properites, methods and event driven programming in addition to the requirements listed below.
+I decided to create a Memory which is detailed below in the Appliction Details section.

 ## Project Requirements